TGSAI/mdio-python/README.md

 # Credits

 This project was established at [TGS](https://www.tgs.com/).
-Original authors and current maintainers are [Altay Sansal](https://github.com/tasansal) and [Sri Kainkaryam](https://github.com/srib); with the support of many more great colleagues.
+Current maintainer is [Altay Sansal](https://github.com/tasansal) with the support of many more great colleagues.

 This project template is based on [@cjolowicz]'s [Hypermodern Python Cookiecutter] template.